IST-DASLab/marlin/README.md

 Most modern GPUs feature FLOP to byte ratios of around 100-200.
 Hence, as long as we perform less than 25-50 (tensor core) multiply-accumulates per 4-bit quantized weight, it should (theoretically) be possible to maintain near ideal 4x speedup over FP16 weights.
 This means that the full performance benefits of weight-only quantization should, in principle, extend to batchsizes 4-8x larger than what is currently achieved by existing kernels.
-However, actually realizing this in practice is very challenging, since we essentially need to fully utilize all available GPU resources (global memory, L2 cache, shared memory, tensor cores, vector cores), *simulatenously*.
+However, actually realizing this in practice is very challenging, since we essentially need to fully utilize all available GPU resources (global memory, L2 cache, shared memory, tensor cores, vector cores), *simultaneously*.
 Marlin accomplishes this through numerous techniques and optimizations, briefly sketched below:

 * We organize computation in such a way that all activations are essentially always fetched from L2 cache and are further reused several times within registers to make sure that repeated loading from shared memory does not become a bottleneck either.